Sensex, Nifty slide for 4th day; IT, banking shares drop | Business

 Benchmark indices Sensex and Nifty gave up early gains to close lower for a fourth straight session on Thursday due to selling in IT and banking shares amid weak global equities.

 Energy stocks gained after reports said that the government may review the windfall tax on petrol and diesel exports after a sharp decline in crude oil prices.
-Reliance Industries rose by 0.83 percent helping the index restrict losses. ''Tracking weak cues in global markets, Indian indices gave away their initial gains amid concerns over higher-than-expected US inflation data.
-Investors are increasingly expecting the Fed to carry out a minimum 75bps rate hike this month to combat high inflation.
+Reliance Industries rose by 0.83 per cent helping the index restrict losses. ''Tracking weak cues in global markets, Indian indices gave away their initial gains amid concerns over higher-than-expected US inflation data.
+Investors are increasingly expecting the Fed to carry out a minimum 75bps rate hike this month in order to combat high inflation.

 ''On the domestic front, India’s WPI inflation moderated in June although it remains at elevated levels,'' said Vinod Nair, Head of Research at Geojit Financial Services.